zackorndorff/binja-xtensa/README.md

    exercise
 3. I got bored over COVID-19 lockdown in 2020 and needed something to do

+## Testing

+There are some simple tests in [test_instruction.py](binja_xtensa/test_instruction.py), which are mostly just taking uniq'd output from objdump on some binaries I had laying around and making sure the output matches.
+They can be run with `python -m pytest` from the root of the project.

 ## License

 This project copyright Zack Orndorff (@zackorndorff) and is available under the